ffaf83/360/README.md

-# 360 sign up/in UI tests
+# 360 auth popup UI tests

 This is an example project with ui tests based on [Serenity](http://thucydides.info/docs/serenity-staging/) framework.
-To execute tests the following software should be installed:
+The following software should be installed:

  * JDK
  * maven
  * chromedriver
  * Chrome browser

+Clone the repository, open project folder and run the command:

 ```
 mvn clean integration-test serenity:aggregate
 ```

+The test run will generate HTML-report locally.
+You can see previously generated report [here](http://live-on.ru/serenity/index.html)

-My approach is to create some sort of checklist with test-cases before test automation.
+The approach here is to create some sort of checklist with test-cases before test automation.
 Each test has a unique set of steps.
-While these steps are used for report generating they could also be used for populating test case management service with explicit scenarios via integration.
+While these steps are used for report generating by Serenity they could also be used for populating test case management service with explicit scenarios via API integration.

-## Test cases
+## Example test cases set

 ### Sign up
 * User with acceptable email and password should be able to sign up